revoltchat/documentation/docs/changes/20230120-account-events.md

 - `Auth { event_type: 'DeleteSession' | 'DeleteAllSessions'; [..] }` (see [Auth](/stack/bonfire/events#auth))

 It also adds a new user flag of value `8` which represents a user who has been flagged and removed as spam.

+It also adds one REST routes:

+- `GET /users/<user_id>/flags`: Fetch user flags

+If your account is disabled, login will no longer throw an error, instead it will return `Disabled { user_id: String }` with status code 200.